jrodiger/snp_crispr/README.md

 - Running with `-all` argument designs guides where all SNPs are targeted within the 23-mer
 - Design results found in `results.csv`

+**Note:** The pipeline can be run using any species or genome assembly by adding a new chromosome name to fasta id mapping file in the same format as the examples in `fasta_files/<species>_chr_ids.txt` and then following the same installation instructions

 ## Example Commands
 - Fly: `./snp_crispr.sh dm dm_snps.csv -NGG -all`
 - Human: `./snp_crispr.sh hs hs_snps.csv -NAG -all`